JuliaLang/julia/doc/src/manual/environment-variables.md

 running on a dedicated machine: the master thread is on proc 0, and threads are affinitized.
 Otherwise, Julia lets the operating system handle thread policy.

+### `JULIA_THREAD_SCHEDULER`

+If set to `workstealing` (case insensitive), Julia uses the work-stealing scheduler for scheduling thread-enabled tasks (e.g., tasks created by `Threads.@spawn`).
+This is only an advisory mechanism and the interface may be changed or removed in the future.

+!!! compat "Julia 1.8"
+    `JULIA_THREAD_SCHEDULER` requires at least Julia 1.8.

 ## REPL formatting

 Environment variables that determine how REPL output should be formatted at the